Our most frequently asked question is “How Much Does Artificial Grass Cost to Install?”

 Fueling costs are a little too difficult as it all depends on the proximity to the dump and the exact materials that we are hauling away.
 Let’s just pick a safe number for this example and say it costs $150 in fueling fees throughout the course of the project.
 This shouldn’t be that far off, if at all.

-The last item is the cost of delivery which will range from $150-250 per trip, all depending on the manufacturer and distance to the project.
-For this example we will use $150, so it will cost us $150 to deliver 1,150 sqt of synthetic grass.
+The last item is the cost of delivery which will range from $80-250 per trip, all depending on the manufacturer and distance to the project.
+For this example we will use $200, this will include the delivery of thegrass material and substrate materials.

 Next up is the Labor Cost.